 This is officially my fifth attempt at writing this post.
 One of those included a few scribbles in a notepad on a shaky bus ride to work and another on a 7-hour train ride from Toronto.
-On my way to Toronto, I happened to be sitting next to stranger who took the opportunity to regale me with stories of her physical ailments and the personal details of her extended family, all while six babies (yes, I counted) under the age of one filled the train car with a barrage of shrieks and ear-splitting cries.
+On my way to Toronto, I happened to be sitting next to stranger who took the opportunity to regale me with stories of her physical ailments and the personal details of her extended family, all while four babies (yes, I counted) under the age of one melted into a vortex of ear-splitting cries.

-The point is, this was far from the ideal environment to write anything, save a desperate prayer or a haiku composed of swear words.
-But on the way back from Toronto, I had no excuse – there were no talkative strangers or babies to contend with – just me and a large train window from which to gaze at grassy fields, cows and a slow-burning sunset.
+It was far from the ideal environment to write anything, save a desperate prayer or a haiku of swear words.
+But on the way back from Toronto, I had no excuse – there were no talkative strangers, or babies to contend with.
+Just me and a large train window from which to gaze at grassy fields, cows and a slow-burning sunset.
 You’d think this would’ve been the perfect setting to spill words onto a page.
 And yet.
 And yet.

 I brought a pen and a notepad, with the specific intention of writing this post.
 But both sat undisturbed on my lap for the entire ride.
 Somehow the farm animals and dewy hillsides invited a stream of thoughts – BIG thoughts – about authenticity, purpose, love, change, the absurdity of things.
 The usual existential merry-go-round.
 At some point in time, I’m sure you’ve had (or will have!) the pleasure of whirling around on that ride too.
 As you can imagine, none of this led to me wanting to write about food.
 It did, somehow, make me want to eat an entire bag of Party Mix from the refreshment trolley somewhere between Brockville and Cornwall.
 Which I did.
 Because I’m not Gwyneth Paltrow.